Shipwreck belonging to Russian military discovered in Lake Van

 Underwater Cinematographer Tahsin Ceylan, Lake Van Underground Research Association (VANSAD) Chairman Dr. Mustafa Akkuş and six more members of the team have been conducting research off Çanakdüzü coast in Reşadiye district, Bitlis, the Doğan News Agency reported.

-The finding marks the first time a sunken-ship is discovered in the lake.
+The finding marks the first time a sunken-ship has been discovered in the lake.

 Cinematographer Tahsin Ceylan said that the lake is full of 'mysteries' and the team is working collectively to solve these mysteries.